bsundsrud/kube-vault-rs/README.md

 ## Building

-A 2018-Edition Rust is required, and optionally Make and Docker.
-The Makefile builds the release with musl so it is fully statically linked, and uses a docker container to do so.
+A 2018-Edition Rust is required, and optionally Make.
+The Makefile builds the release with musl on Linux so it is fully statically linked.

 Running `make && sudo make install` will install kube-vault as `/usr/local/bin/kube-vault`.
 If you want to install it elsewhere or not system-wide you can set the `PREFIX` make variable: